elingaard/deep-dehom/README.md

 ```

 ## Generate the dataset
-Since the model is trained on low-resolution synthethic data it's easy to generate the dataset need to train the model yourself:
+Since the model is trained on low-resolution synthethic data it's easy to generate the dataset needed to train the model yourself:
 ```
 python3 data_sampler.py --savepath "path/to/data/train" --n_samples 10000
 python3 data_sampler.py --savepath "path/to/data/test" --n_samples 1000